bhdevops-sys/turtle_programmes/photo_Id.md

      - Upload of identification photos

 3. **Data Validation:**
-   - The app checks for required fields and valid entries to ensure data integrity.
+   - The app checks for mandatory fields and valid entries to ensure data integrity.
-   - Users receive feedback on incomplete or inaccurate entries.
+   - Incomplete or inaccurate entries are rectified by photo-id team.

 4. **Data Storage:**
-   - Validated data is securely stored in a **Microsoft SQL Azure** database, providing reliable access to records.
+   - Data securely stored in a **Microsoft SQL Azure** database, providing reliable access to records.

 5. **Data Retrieval:**
-   - Users can access historical sighting data for reporting and further research.
+   - Users can access historical sighting data for reporting and research.

 6. **Data Analysis:**
-   - Integrated with **Power BI**, the app visualizes turtle population data, migration patterns, and sighting frequency.
+   - Integrated with **Power BI**, the app visualizes turtle population data and sighting frequency.
-   - Provides insights for statistical modeling of reef populations and inter-nesting periods.
+   - Provides insights for statistical modeling of protected area populations and inter-nesting periods.

 ---

 #### User Guide

 1. **Creating an Account:**
-   - Download the app from your device’s app store.
+   - Download the app from your device's app store;Google play, App store.
-   - Sign up using your email and create a password.
+   - Create an account using your email and set a password (link to app will be shared to this account by app creator).

 2. **Navigating the Interface:**
-   - **Home Screen:** Provides options for data entry, visual reports, and user settings.
+   - Home Screen: Displays options for data entry, reports, and settings.
-   - **Data Entry:** Select the “Log Sighting” option to input turtle data.
+   - Data Entry: Select the type of observation you wish to log.

 3. **Logging Data:**
-   - Fill in required fields: Date, Location, Species, and upload the photo.
+   - Fill out the required fields and hit the 'Submit' button to save the information.
-   - Submit the form to save your entry.

 4. **Viewing Reports:**
-   - Access the reports section for visual analytics created by Power BI.
+   - Navigate to the reports section to visual analysis provided by Power BI.

 ---